pekofsky/pekofsky.github.io/index.md

 ## This website serves as a personal repository for my resume and favorite projects.

-Additionally, may find blog posts and other info about me.
+Additionally, you may find blog posts and other info about me.
 All of this can be easily found through the bar at the top.

 <div style="height: 2em;"></div>